Skip to content

 Comment

-This exercise marks the transition to dynamic full-body activation close to the floor.
+This exercise marks the transition to dynamic whole-body activation close to the floor.